Our mission and vision

 - Selling inexpensive furnishings and home remodel materials to our community through our store

-- Diverting valuable recyclable materials that otherwise would end up in landfills, putting them back into productive use
+- Diverting valuable recyclable materials that would otherwise end up in landfills, putting them back into productive use

 - Habitat for Humanity in Whatcom County envisions a community where there is no substandard housing.